hippogamesunity/PlayID/README.md

 ## Authentication
 **Play ID Authentication** is OAuth 2.0 web service for Unity.
 The main goal is to simplify user authentication to `1 call`, with no need to perform complicated setup for each platform.
 Just redirect users to the main sign-in screen where they can sign in with **Google**, **Apple**, **Facebook**, **X**, **Twitter**, **Telegram** and **Microsoft**.
 Your app will receive user data using **deep linking** (when possible) or with an additional web request.
-## Analytics, Cloud saves, Leaderboards, Achievements
+## Analytics, Cloud Saves, Leaderboards, Achievements
 Under development.

 ## Unity plugin
-**Play ID Plugin for Unity** is available on **Unity Asset Store**.
+**Play ID Plugin for Unity** is available on [Unity Asset Store](http://u3d.as/3j37).
 It provides integration with our web service.

 ## API reference